Stono/morm/README.md

 # morm
-A lightweight MSSQL ORM for node.js
+A lightweight SQL ORM for node.js.
+Currently supports MSSQL and SqlLite3

 Well I use the term ORM loosely, it's currently more of a facade which makes interacting with MSSQL from node a little less painful.
 More ORM features are coming soon - but for now check the tests for implemented stuff.